SharathcAcharya/mflix/QUICK_START.md

-# 🚀 Quick Start Guide - MFlix Advanced Features
+# 🚀 Quick Start Guide - ScreenPlex Advanced Features

 ## What You Have Now